Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Three Frequency Clusters in a System with 7 Oscillators

-In the following, we want to complement the results from the numerical continuation with direct numerical simulations of the network with seven oscillators.
+In the following, we supplement the results from the numerical continuation with direct numerical simulations of the network with seven oscillators.
 Therefore, we conduct a parameter ramp, where we adiabatically change the parameter $\beta$ starting at the 4-2-1 state.
 It is essential that we do not introduce a perturbation to the state when changing $\beta$, ensuring that we never leave the 3-cluster subspace of the 4-2-1 state, which is guaranteed by the permutation symmetry.
-Once two oscillators have exactly equivalent state variables, even numerical errors do not split the synchronous oscillators, since the errors are equal for both.
-The result of the parameter ramp is displayed in figure \ref{fig:7_osc_parameter_scan_without_perturbation}.
+Once two oscillators have exactly equivalent state variables, even numerical errors do not split synchronous oscillators, since the errors are equal for both.
+The result of the parameter ramp is displayed in figure~\ref{fig:7_osc_parameter_scan_without_perturbation}.
 Here, the mean frequencies $\langle \dot{\phi}_i \rangle$, the ratios of the mean frequency differences $\langle \Delta\dot{\phi}_i \rangle$ ($i \in \{2,\ldots,6\}$) to the largest mean frequency difference $\langle \Delta\dot{\phi}_1\rangle$, and the sizes of clusters with equal mean frequency are shown as a function of $\beta$.
-Starting from the stable 4-2-1 state at $\beta=1.5$, the parameter $\beta$ is once decreased and once increased, indicated by the vertical line and the arrows. \\ As $\beta$ decreases, the 4-2-1 state remains stable until $\beta = 1.283$, where it undergoes a transition to a 5-2 state.
-A comparison with the longitudinal period-doubling bifurcation of the 4-2-1 state at $\beta \approx 1.3296$ indicated by the green dashed line and detected in the continuation from figure \ref{fig:7_osc_subspace_4_2_1_state_continuation}, clearly shows that the two values differ.
+Starting from the stable 4-2-1 state at $\beta=1.5$, indicated by the vertical line, the parameter $\beta$ is once decreased and once increased, as illustrated by the arrows. \\ As $\beta$ decreases, the 4-2-1 state remains stable until $\beta = 1.283$, where it undergoes a transition to a 5-2 two frequency state.
+A comparison with the longitudinal period-doubling bifurcation of the 4-2-1 state at $\beta \approx 1.3296$ indicated by the green dashed line and detected in the continuation from figure~\ref{fig:7_osc_subspace_4_2_1_state_continuation}, clearly shows that the two values differ.
 In the interval $\beta \in [1.283,1.3296)$, the parameter ramp presumably reaches period-doubled states and potentially further period-multiplied states.\\ For increasing values of $\beta$ starting from $\beta=1.5$, 4-2-1 states with three distinct frequency clusters remain stable until a value of $\beta$ above 2.
 A peculiarity in the ramp are the kinks in the mean frequencies.
 The first kink after the starting value $\beta=1.5$ appears at $\beta \approx 1.69$.
 This value coincides with the saddle-node bifurcation occurring at $\beta \approx 1.6877$, marked by the red dashed line.
-This kink most likely indicates the change from a periodic to a quasiperiodic regime that was shown in figure \ref{fig:7_osc_subspace_4_2_1_state_sn_tori}.
+This kink most likely indicates the change from the periodic to the quasiperiodic regime that is shown in figure~\ref{fig:7_osc_subspace_4_2_1_state_sn_tori}.
 Before this kink, the mean frequency differences exhibit the rational ratio of $\frac{2}{3}$, and after the kink, the ratio seems to decrease continuously.
 In this region of decreasing ratio, we also solved the \acp{ode} for different initial conditions and found states with other ratios of mean frequency differences, such as $\frac{5}{8}$ or even $\frac{32}{51}$.
-Nevertheless, this parameter ramp may not reach such states with different ratios and can instead remain in a quasiperiodic regime that is co-stable with periodic states.
-It is also possible that the stability interval of these locked states is too narrow to be resolved in the parameter scan.
-After the area where this ratio decreases, a small plateau with a ratio of $\frac{3}{5}$ is reached, which coincides with further kinks in the mean frequencies.
-Further increasing $\beta$, a constant ratio of $\frac{1}{2}$ is reached.
-At some point, the 3-cluster state becomes unstable and the system transitions towards a 1-cluster state.
+Nevertheless, during this parameter ramp such states with different ratios were not observed.
+Instead, the trajectories remained quasiperiodic, which suggests that in this $\beta$ interval quasiperiodicity is co-stable with periodic states.
+However, it is also possible that the stability interval of these locked states is too narrow to be resolved in the parameter scan.
+After the area where the frequency difference ratio decreases continuously, a small locked region with a ratio of $\frac{3}{5}$ exists, which coincides with further kinks in the mean frequencies.
+Further increasing $\beta$, the frequency differences undergo a transition to a $\frac{1}{2}$ locking.
+At some point, this 3-cluster limit cycle disappears and the system transitions towards a 1-cluster state.\\